 Sustainability Development & Integration for RebuildIndy

-RebuildIndy was Mayor Ballard's initiative to restore deteriorating thoroughfares, residential streets, sidewalks and bridges, as well as address neighborhood drainage and flooding issues and neighborhood development.
+RebuildIndy was former Indianapolis Mayor Greg Ballard's initiative to restore deteriorating thoroughfares, residential streets, sidewalks and bridges, as well as address neighborhood drainage and flooding issues and neighborhood development.
 Launched in 2010, $500 million in infrastructure improvements were made through the RebuildIndy program.

 KERAMIDA played a significant role as the Sustainability Program Lead for the RebuildIndy infrastructure improvement initiative.
 KERAMIDA’s role was to place the sustainability umbrella over all public works projects, including the development and implementation of sustainability principles and sustainable design elements for all public works capital projects.

 A key sustainability program element created by KERAMIDA was a Capital Improvement Green Checklist provided to contractors at the beginning of each project and completed at each stage of a project’s development.
 The Green Checklist requires project managers to evaluate the feasibility of sustainable design elements and captures standardized information on the green infrastructure and sustainable design features included in RebuildIndy projects.
 The information gathered is used to track and score projects and record the number of sustainable features included in projects throughout Indianapolis.